 In this page: Foreign Trade in Figures | Trade Compliance | Standards

 The country has a structural trade deficit, even though it has a large surplus in the services sector.
-According to WTO data, in 2021 the United Kingdom imported USD 693.8 billion worth of goods (+9.3% y-o-y) and exported USD 468.2 billion (+15.7% y-o-y); in the same year, exports of services stood at USD 417.5 billion (+23.2% y-o-y), against USD 242.9 billion in imports (+20.8% y-o-y).
-The trade in goods and services deficit, excluding precious metals, narrowed by GBP 6.5 billion to GBP 20.2 billion in the three months to November 2022, driven by a decrease in goods imports from non-EU countries linked to falling fuel prices (ONS).
+According to WTO data, in 2022 the United Kingdom imported USD 823.9 billion worth of goods (+18.6% y-o-y) and exported USD 530.2 billion (+12.7% y-o-y); in the same year, exports of services stood at USD 494.4 billion (+8.7% y-o-y), against USD 317 billion in imports (+21.6% y-o-y).
+The overall trade balance was estimated to be negative by 2.7% of GDP by the World Bank (compared to -0.2% one year earlier).
+According to preliminary estimates, in the third quarter of 2023, the value of exports from the United Kingdom amounted to over GBP 213.5 billion, while imports to the country reached GBP 218 billion, resulting in a trade deficit of GBP 4.5 billion.

 ---|---|---|---|---|---|